 Enquire now in case of any assistance needed

-Central Vein Interventional Procedures Treatment Cost in India
+Central Vein Interventional Procedures Cost in India

 Central vein interventional procedures involve minimally invasive techniques to diagnose and treat conditions affecting the central veins, such as stenosis or occlusion.
 Using advanced imaging technology, a catheter is inserted into the central vein, typically through the groin or arm, allowing for precise navigation within the vascular system.
 These interventions may include angioplasty to widen narrowed veins, stent placement to support vessel structure, or thrombolysis to dissolve blood clots.
 Central vein interventions aim to restore proper blood flow, alleviate symptoms, and prevent complications like deep vein thrombosis or venous insufficiency.
 They offer a less invasive alternative to traditional surgical approaches, promoting faster recovery.